-(a) The proposed use or uses must be of such size and character that it will be in harmony with the appropriate and orderly development of the Regional Center
+- (a) The proposed use or uses must be of such size and character that it will be in harmony with the appropriate and orderly development of the Regional Center District (RC). - (b) The proposed use must be in accord with the spirit and purpose of this Chapter and not be inconsistent with, or contrary to, the objectives sought to be accomplished by this Chapter and principles of sound planning. - (c) The proposed use is of such character that the vehicular traffic generated will not

-District (RC).

-- (b) The proposed use must be in accord with the spirit and purpose of this Chapter and not be inconsistent with, or contrary to, the objectives sought to be accomplished by this Chapter and principles of sound planning. - (c) The proposed use is of such character that the vehicular traffic generated will not have an adverse effect upon, or be detrimental to, the surrounding land uses or the adjacent thoroughfares. - (d) Failure to begin construction within twelve (12) months of approval of the City Council shall make the approval null and void unless an extension is requested, in writing, by the applicant and the request is granted by the City Council. - (e) In approving a special use, the City Council may attach reasonable conditions regarding the location, character and other features of the proposed use as they may deem reasonable in the furtherance of the intent of this Section.

-- (a) Housing for the elderly upon review and report from the Southfield Housing Commission concerning the suitability and appropriateness so as to not isolate the development either socially or physically from the balance of the community; in relation to accessibility to convenience services such as shopping, banking, health care, community facilities, and transportation.
+- have an adverse effect upon, or be detrimental to, the surrounding land uses or the adjacent thoroughfares. - (d) Failure to begin construction within twelve (12) months of approval of the City Council shall make the approval null and void unless an extension is requested, in writing, by the applicant and the request is granted by the City Council. - (e) In approving a special use, the City Council may attach reasonable conditions regarding the location, character and other features of the proposed use as they may deem reasonable in the furtherance of the intent of this Section. - (2) Uses (Amended Ordinance 1734 4/22/21) - (a) Housing for the elderly upon review and report from the Southfield Housing Commission concerning the suitability and appropriateness so as to not isolate the development either socially or physically from the balance of the community; in relation to accessibility to convenience services such as shopping, banking, health care, community facilities, and transportation.
 In addition, the Housing Commission shall review and report on the design of the project and the amenities of the project (such as, but not limited to, recreational, social and other support facilities) and further that: - 1.
-All dwelling units shall consist of at least a living room, bedroom, kitchen, and private bath and toilet and each unit shall contain not less than five hundred and twenty-five (525) square feet (48.825 square meters) for a one (1) bedroom unit and seven hundred (700) square feet (65.1 square meters) for a two (2) bedroom unit except that not more than twenty-five (25%) percent of the units may be of an efficiency type of not less than four hundred and twenty-five (425) square feet (39.525 square meters).
+All dwelling units shall consist of at least a living room, bedroom, kitchen, and private bath and toilet and each unit shall contain not less than five hundred and twenty-five (525) square feet for a one (1) bedroom unit and seven hundred (700) square feet for a two (2) bedroom unit except that not more than twenty-five (25%) percent of the units may be of an efficiency type of not less than four hundred and twenty-five (425) square feet.
 The floor area shall be measured from the interior faces of all walls.
 This requirement of unit sizes for housing for the elderly has been established to reflect economy as well as efficiency recognizing the absence of children, the lack of need for large entertaining areas within units, and the provision of common areas located within the project. - 2.
 Parking shall be established Parking shall be established per Section 5.30, Off-Street Parking Requirements Assisted Living/Elderly.
-(Amended Ordinance
+(Amended Ordinance 1641 5/31/15) - 3.
+The site shall be so developed as to create a land-to-building ratio on the lot or parcel in accordance with the following schedule: